4 Email Marketing Metrics That Matter—Get Your Emails Read

 - The relevancy of your email to your audience—if your email is something that is relevant and valuable to your audience, they’re much more likely to open it.
 As you start to understand which of your audience are engaging with which types of emails (e.g. promotional, blog updates, etc.), you can improve your open rates by segmenting the lists into different types, and sending the content most appropriate to them.

-When analysing your open rate for an email, you’ll need to look at a few things:
+When analysing your open rate as an email marketing metric, you’ll need to look at a few things:

 - The average for your industry—email open rates differ by industry, so it’s a good idea to get a baseline for yours (check out Mailchimp and Campaign Monitor’s industry benchmarks).